tvoboril/private-docker-registry/README.md

     S3 Bucket (NAME Only)?
     S3 Region?
     S3 Secret Key?
-    HTTP internal secret (used internally can be anything)?
+    HTTP Token (used internally can be anything)?

     Registry User?
     Registry Password?